GANmouflage: 3D Object Nondetection with Texture Fields

 \mypar{Iterative projection.} These methods exploit the fact that an object can (trivially) be completely hidden from a single given viewpoint by back-projecting the image onto the object.
 When this is done, the object is also generally difficult to see from {\em nearby} viewpoints as well.
 In the \textit{Random} method, the input images are selected in a random order, and each one is projected onto the object, coloring any surface point that has not yet been filled.
 In \textit{Greedy}, the model samples the photos according to a heuristic that prioritizes viewpoints that observe the object head-on (instead of random sampling).
 Specifically, the photos are sorted based on the number of object faces that are observed from a direct angle ($>70^\circ$ with the viewing angle).

 \mypar{Example-based texture synthesis.} These methods use Markov Random Fields (MRFs)~\cite{pritch2009shift,agarwala2004interactive,freeman2002example} to perform example-based texture synthesis.
-The label set for each point on the cube surface corresponds to the indices of the input views, which indicate which photo to extract texture from.
-A graph is built from the six faces of the cube, $256 \times 256$ nodes on each face.
-Nodes are connected as a grid graph within each face, with connections at the boundary of neighboring faces.
 These methods simultaneously minimize photoconsistency, as well as smoothness cost that penalizes unusual textures.
-The \textit{Boundary MRF} model requires nodes within a face to have same labels, while \textit{Interior MRF} does not.
+The {Boundary MRF} model requires nodes within a face to have same labels, while {Interior MRF} does not.